nanek/spotcheck/README.md

 Quick, light weight querying of log files from AWS S3.

 - Downloads files from a S3 bucket.
+- Concatenates all files into a single file.
 - Unzips if necessary.
 - Converts from a standard log format into JSON.